benaytms/faces_recognizer2/README.md

 * (check the FACE shell file comments to understand how and where to save the images in order to work)
 * bash FACE.sh

-As i said earlier, it's not perfect, so don't worry if some faces it doesn't recognize.
+As i said earlier, it's not perfect, so don't worry if some faces don't get recognize.
 Should work fine in most cases though.

 ## Acknowledgments